Early Childhood Master’s Degree Programs

 Dual Language/Bilingual Education

-Respond to the intellectual, linguistic, and emotional needs of emergent bilingual students.
-Programs offered in Spanish or Mandarin.
+In these degree programs, you’ll learn to respond to the intellectual, linguistic, and emotional needs of emergent bilingual students.
+Programs are offered in Spanish or Mandarin.

 Graduate students listen during class